ForestTea/foresttea/README.md

 But the most important : **For me all of this works.
 If it's not works for you, then download the latest mods for DBM.**

-( Or you probably need to buy it. )
+( Or you probably need to buy the Discord Bot Maker. )

 <!--
 **ForestTea/foresttea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.